boyugou/Mind2Web-2-BY/README.md

 ## 🆕 Updates

-- **2025/06/26**: Website is live.
+- **2025/06/26**: The GitHub repo is live.
 The manuscript is archived on arXiv and accepted to ICML'25 Workshop on Computer Use Agents.

 ## ⚙️ Environment Setup